Interview with Scott Sonnon about TACFIT – the Premier “Tactical Fitness” System

 Interview with Scott Sonnon about the TACFIT “Tactical Fitness” System (40 min)

 TACFIT Commando* – This program will literally kick your butt every time you employ it, but it does so with finesse and an eye for health, injury-prevention, and overall safety.
 TC is bodweight-only (zero equipment required), meaning you can do it anywhere, anytime.
 I think this is one of Scott’s finest stand-alone training programs, and one of the best value’s for all the information you receive.
 Hundreds of Physical Living readers have invested in TACFIT Commando since its debut in 2010 and I’ve received dozens of great reports so far (some of which you can read in the comments sections of these pages: product review here, FAQ here, sample workout here).
+You can also check out a whole website I created for my official TACFIT Commando Review.

-TACGYM: Tactical Gymnastics* - This is by-far one of Scott’s best stand-alone training programs, but it’s definitely not for everybody.
+TACGYM: Tactical Gymnastics* – This is by-far one of Scott’s best stand-alone training programs, but it’s definitely not for everybody.
 TACGYM is not a body transformation program, but a movement transformation program – and it excels in this area.
 Like TACFIT Commando, it’s one of the best value’s for your money because of how comprehensive it is.
 Dozens of Physical Living readers have been working with TACGYM, including myself, and everyone is enjoying it as you can see in some of the comments I’ve received on these pages: product review here, interview with Scott about TACGYM here, 3 Complete TACGYM Workouts here.
+If this is your thing, then prepare to get comfortable with moving your body in all sorts of crazy ways.

 TACFIT Warrior* – This is another bodyweight-only training program that also incorporates mental training strategies right into the curriculum.
-This one has also received a lot of praise from dozens of Physical Living readers.
+This one has also received a lot of praise from dozens of my readers.
 If you want to go deep in your physical practice, and experience lifestyle transformation through physical transformation, then TW may be for you (TACFIT Warrior Review here, FAQ here, sample workouts here).

 TACFIT Mass Assault – This program is for those who want to pack on a lot of muscle mass, in as little time as possible, but do so with a health-first approach (which is rare for most muscle building programs).
 It requires a minimal equipment investment, and can be done at the gym or at home.
 Though I haven’t used or reviewed this myself, I’ve heard good things about it from my CST friends and colleagues.